+The Scheme is a multi-employer scheme as described in Section 28 of FRS 102.
 It is not possible to attribute the Scheme's assets and liabilities to specific employers, since each employer, through the Life Risk Pool, is exposed to actuarial risks associated with the current and former employees of other entities participating in the DBS.
-The Scheme is considered to be a multi-employer scheme as described in Section 28 of FRS 102 and, as such, contributions are accounted for as if the Scheme were a defined contribution scheme.
-The pension costs charged to the Statement of Financial Activities (SOFA) are the contributions payable for the year towards benefits and expenses accrued in that year being £46,107 for 2018 (2017: £42,174) plus the impact of any deficit contributions, giving a total charge of £122,298 for 2018 (2017: £42,174).
+This means that contributions are accounted for as if the Scheme were a defined contribution scheme.
+The pension costs charged to the Statement of Financial Activities (SOFA) are the contributions payable for the year towards benefits and expenses accrued in that year being £57,289 for 2019 (2018: £53,298) plus the £11,000 charge in relation to the Scheme deficit highlighted in the table below (2018: £442,000) and recognised in the SOFA giving a total charge of £68,289 for 2019 (2018: £495,298).